 Help Tick INsiders Sample for Ticks in Indiana: 2019 Citizen Science Opportunities

 In 2019, we are excited to launch a new phase of Tick INsiders!
 We invite Indiana residents to help us expand our sampling efforts to multiple locations in all 92 Indiana counties.
 Our goal is to better understand disease risk around the state and at regional level.
-Anyone interested to assist our team in sampling for ticks on private property can access instructions on tick collection and sample preparation via a series of online videos that will be posted to this site in early spring 2019.
+Anyone interested to assist our team in sampling for ticks on private property can access instructions on tick collection and sample preparation via a series of online videos.
+To access the videos, click here.

 Our 2017-2018 data showing ticks sampled by Tick INsiders in Indiana State Parks are available here: https://tickinsiders.org/tick-encounter-disease-risk-map/